 - What are you prepared to give up?
 Yes, my life is rich with travel but I go without a lot too - seeing friends and family being top of the list.
 Are you prepared to do the same?

 - What do you want to achieve?
 My lifestyle is a special, happy, lucky one and as long as I'm able to live this way I'm going to use the time and opportunities I have to chase my dreams.
 Spending more time writing my books is the big one for me at the moment and every day I do something to actively pursue this dream.
 Be clear in your own mind what you want to achieve while living like a digital nomad.

 There are more questions to consider in this in-depth post answering lots of questions about becoming a digital nomad written by a long-term traveller Chris, and you can also read an interview with my good friend Peter Parkorr where I talked about how the balance between work and travel isn't always easy to maintain.

 Re-reading this article I think the following advice is worth sharing here...

 "... not everyone fully understands why we do what we do, because it’s a lifestyle that isn’t for everyone, especially at this time in my life when so many of my peers are “settling down”.
 The ironic thing about it is that I’ve never been more settled ; after being single for many years I’ve now got a great fella, a great job that I’m in control of and I’m actually saving money because I’m not living in one of the world’s most expensive cities anymore.
 We’re certainly not on one long holiday like some people think we are.
 So while I understand why people don’t “get" what we do, I would be silly to even think about this stopping us from doing what we are doing.
 We’ll stop when it stops working for us.

-If you have any specific questions you'd like answering then please find me on Facebook or Twitter - I love hearing from new (and old!) readers!
-Thank you for reading and sharing in my journey.
+If you have any specific questions you'd like answering then please find me on Instagram, Facebook or Twitter - I love hearing from new (and old!) readers!
+Thank you for reading about and sharing my journey.